 - Shortness of breath

 There are cases where heart attacks or strokes have occurred due to the use of stimulants.
-Because Vyvanse has less intense side effects, it might be more suitable for those who might be more susceptible to side effects due to a family history or prior conditions.
+Because Vyvanse has less intense side effects, it might be more suitable for those more susceptible to side effects due to family history or prior conditions.

 Can Vyvanse be Abused?